 But because the leap from a tool for cross-company discussions to a corporate communications platform might appear to be a short one, Yammer occasionally gets thrown into the mix for meeting this greater purpose (“We have Yammer as part of O365 anyway,” is a popular refrain).

 Yammer does in fact have some features that can be used for internal communication, but it also has clear weaknesses that result in significantly reduced effectiveness — especially for larger and more complex organizations with more than 1,000 employees or workers who aren’t regularly seated at their desks.

-For this reason, the world’s leading technology analysts at Gartner rate Yammer as “generally ineffective” for internal communication with the entire company.
+For this reason, the world's leading technology analysts at Gartner rate Yammer as "generally ineffective" managing an internal communication strategy throughout an entire company.

 The reasoning behind this assessment is based in particular on five internal communications requirements, which this article will explore in detail:

 This evaluation is based on functional tests with Yammer, currently available information about its scheduled updates and roadmap (as of October 2020), as well as the experiences of Staffbase customers who are using Yammer; for example, Deutsche Post DHL Group, which uses Staffbase as a communication platform, operates Yammer as an enterprise social network, making it one of the largest Yammer installations in the world.

 There is also an in-depth report about employee communications apps published by Clearbox in September 2020.
 Yammer was one of the reviewed platforms and ended up on the lower end of the evaluation.
 In terms of a fit for internal communications, the Clearbox analysts mentioned the following points: